ITA to PR Timeline: What to Expect After Your Express Entry Invitation

 Months 2–8: Adjudication

 Once the application is submitted and biometrics are received, IRCC adjudicates the file.
-The standard Express Entry processing time target is 6 months (from ITA to final decision), though in practice many South African FSW applications are resolved in 4–7 months.
+IRCC's standard Express Entry processing target is 6 months after a complete application is submitted.
+For South African FSW cases, plan for a 6–8 month adjudication phase; individual files vary.

 During adjudication, you may receive: